NikolaVk/nva_computers/TESTING.md

 #### Accounts

 1. Make an account
-    - Users are able to easely create an account using their email adress.
+    - Users are able to easily  create an account using their email address.
 This unlocks extra features on the site.
-Making an ccount is easy as the register page is always located in the navbar and footer.
+Making an count is easy as the register page is always located in the navbar and footer.
 After few steps the account can be created within minutes.

     - Conclusion: PASSED

 2. Easy login and out
-    - Just as the registration page the login and out buttons are at the same spot only replaced depending is user is registerd, logged in or out.
+    - Just as the registration page the login and out buttons are at the same spot only replaced depending is user is registered, logged in or out.

     - Conclusion: PASSED

 3. Reset password
-    - On the login page there is a reset password function thay will send you an email where the user can with wase reset their password.
+    - On the login page there is a reset password function they will send you an email where the user can with ease reset their password.

     - Conclusion: PASSED

 4. Save and update shipping info
-    - On the profile page there is a shipping form which can optionaly be filled in to save time when ordering.
+    - On the profile page there is a shipping form which can optionally be filled in to save time when ordering.
 With an update button the user can with ease update that information at any given moment.

     - Conclusion: PASSED